KDE/digikam-doc/right_sidebar/colors_view.rst

 The Histogram Viewer allows you to view each channel separately:

-    - Luminosity: shows the distribution of brightness values.
+    - **Luminosity**: shows the distribution of brightness values.

-    - Red, Green, Blue: show the distribution of intensity levels for the Red, Green, or Blue channels respectively.
+    - **Red**, **Green**, **Blue**: show the distribution of intensity levels for the Red, Green, or Blue channels respectively.

-    - Alpha: shows the distribution of opacity levels.
+    - **Alpha**: shows the distribution of opacity levels.
 If the layer is completely opaque or completely transparent, the histogram will consist of a single bar on the left or right edge.

-    - Colors: shows the Red, Green, and Blue histograms superposed, so that you can see all of the color distribution information in a single view.
+    - **Colors**: shows the **Red**, **Green**, and **Blue** histograms superposed, so that you can see all of the color distribution information in a single view.

-With the Scale option you can determine whether the histogram will be displayed using a linear or logarithmic Y axis.
-For images taken with a digital camera, the Linear mode is usually the most useful.
-However, for images that contain substantial areas of constant color a Linear histogram will often be dominated by a single bar.
-In this case a Logarithmic histogram will be more useful.
+With the **Scale** option you can determine whether the histogram will be displayed using a linear or logarithmic Y axis.
+For images taken with a digital camera, the **Linear** mode is usually the most useful.
+However, for images that contain substantial areas of constant color a **Linear** histogram will often be dominated by a single bar.
+In this case a **Logarithmic** histogram will be more useful.

-You can restrict the analysis of the Statistics field shown at the bottom of the dialog to a limited range of values if you wish.
+You can restrict the analysis of the **Statistics** field shown at the bottom of the dialog to a limited range of values if you wish.
 You can set the range in one of two ways:

     - Click and drag the pointer across the histogram display area, from the lowest level to the highest level of the range you want.